Operations

 The day-to-day surfaces Medi is designed around.

-Billing-company control across practices requires four things at once: easy practice switching, shared queues, role-based permissions, and migration tooling that does not lose open A/R.
+Billing-company control across practices requires four things at once: easy practice switching, shared queues, role-based permissions, and a migration that does not lose your history.

 Common operator questions.